2023 Bison Roundup

 ANTELOPE ISLAND STATE PARK – Hosted each year at Antelope Island State Park, the Bison Roundup is a primary tool utilized to help ensure the continued health of one of the nation’s largest and oldest public bison herds.
 To help people better understand how the bison herd is managed, you can visit Antelope Island State Park the day of the event and experience it first-hand.

 What happens at the Roundup?

 This first phase is a popular event every year and attendees include both local spectators and visitors from around the world.

-The bison are also given a small external computer chip, which serves as a permanent ID that stores their health information.
+The bison are also given a small RFID tag, which serves as a permanent ID and links them to their computer records that store their health information.
 Once the bison are checked, they are either released back onto the island or kept in the corral where they are later sold in a public auction.
 Free public tours and media opportunities are available all three days of this phase.

 Why are some bison sold at auction?

-The manageable herd size for bison on the island is between 500-700 bison, and each year there are between 100-200 calves born into the herd.
+The manageable herd size for bison on the island is between around 500-550 bison, and each year there are between 100-200 calves born into the herd.
 With no natural predators on the island capable of taking down a bison, it is necessary to artificially reduce the herd size to balance out the food supply.

-It is also important to remember that there are other animals – such as pronghorn antelope, bighorn sheep, and mule deer – which also need to be considered when looking at the island’s overall food supply.
+It is also important to remember that there are other animals – such as pronghorn, bighorn sheep, and mule deer – which also need to be considered when looking at the island’s overall food supply.

 By selling excess bison at a public auction, park staff are able to keep the herd within a number the habitat can support.
 Ideally, the plan calls for a herd size of about 550 bison.